hanszt/AdventOfCode/src/main/resources/challenges/ChallengeDay16.md

     15,1,5
     5,14,9

 Based on the nearby tickets in the above example, the first position must be row, the second position must be class, and the third position must be seat; you can conclude that in your ticket, class is 12, row is 11, and seat is 13.

 Once you work out which field is which, look for the six fields on your ticket that start with the word departure.
 What do you get if you multiply those six values together?

+Your puzzle answer was 514662805187.

+Both parts of this puzzle are complete!
+They provide two gold stars: **